-The following limits will be used for monitoring the performance of the bridges:
+The following limits are used for monitoring the performance of the bridges:

-- absolute 3D horizontal movement of survey lines (M1 Northbound Line and Transmission Line) of 30 mm or more at key points on the ground near the bridge; - relative movement of 5 mm or more between any two points monitored by the conventional survey system; - relative movement of 2 mm or more between any two points monitored by the FBG sensor system; and - crack in concrete elements exceeding 0.2 mm width.
+- absolute 3D horizontal movement of survey lines (M1 Northbound Line) of 50 mm or more at key points on the ground near the bridge; - relative movement of 5 mm or more between any two points monitored by the conventional survey system; - relative movement of 2 mm or more between any two points monitored by the FBG sensor system; and - crack in concrete elements exceeding 0.2 mm width.

 The above limits were adopted to provide a reasonable indicator of ground movements, including differential movements, and distortion of the bridge as a result of extraction of the longwalls.
 Should any of these limits be exceeded, structural analysis along with more detailed monitoring would be used to assess the ongoing performance of the bridges.
+Following the completion of Longwall 303, a review of the absolute 3D horizontal movement of survey lines was undertaken by the RMS technical committee.
+In the absence of other reliable absolute horizontal movements, the real time GNSS monitoring site GNSS03 was being used for assessment of the absolute horizontal movements.
+Given the location of site GNSS03 is closer to the extracted longwalls than Bridge 2, an assessment of the GNSS03 records was carried out, resulting in revising the absolute horizontal movement to 50 mm (Appendix 10).

-The proposed monitoring systems, locations and frequency are outlined in Section 7.
+The monitoring systems, locations and frequency are outlined in Section 7.